AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :menuselection:`Debug --> Data --> Data Window`

   Displays the :guilabel:`Data` browser.
-If it already exists, it's raised so it becomes visible
+If it already exists, it is raised so it becomes visible

 .. index:: menu; debug --> data --> call stack